ReStartQ/anicour/README.md

 3) There is also a stand alone version of the app that is labeled as portable and does not require installation.
 4) Use the app to track and manage your anime, manga, and light novels.

-Note: There is no auto update function implemented yet, so check back for future releases
+Remeber to check back for future releases

 ## AniList Account Link with the App
 If you need help linking your AniList account to the app, take a look at [this](https://github.com/ReStartQ/Courier/blob/main/HELP.md).